-As of December 31, 2023, and 2022, the Company does not have any operating loss carryforwards available to offset future net income subject to federal Income taxes.
-As of December 31, 2023, the Company has \$8.4 million pretax capital loss carryforward, and did not have pretax capital loss carryforward as of December 31, 2022.
+As of December 31, 2024, and 2023, the Company does not have any operating loss carryforwards available to offset future net income subject to federal Income taxes.
+As of December 31, 2024 and 2023, the Company has \$0.0 million and \$8.4 million capital loss carryforward, respectively.

-The Company has no income taxes incurred in current or prior years that would be available for recoupment in the event of future net losses.
+The following are income taxes incurred in the current and prior years that will be available for recoupment in the event of future net losses (in thousands):